Qomaa/solar/README.md

 # solar
 Fetch output power from sun600g3-eu-230.
 Store output in a MariaDB.
 Provide stored data over a web server.

 Self hosted: No cloud or app required

 ## Requirements
-- A running MariDB server.
+- A running MariaDB server.
 - .NET 7 runtime

 # Usage